 Exams: All midterm exams will be in class.
-The tentative exam dates are Friday 19th September, Monday 27th October, and Friday 21st November.
+The tentative exam dates (for both sections) are Thursday, September 28 and Thursday, November 9.
 I will communicate any changes in class and by email.
-The final exam will be in the usual classroom on Monday 8th December, 10:00am-11:50am.
+The final exam dates are: for 62374: Thursday, December 14, 8:00am-9:50am, and for 62382: Thursday, December 14, 10:00am-11:50am.

-You must tell me by email by Friday, November 21st if you have a university-approved conflict with the final exam time; if you do not meet that deadline, you may not be allowed to take a conflict exam, and if you are allowed, you will have your score decreased by up to 15% as a penalty.
+You must tell me by email by Monday, November 20 if you have a university-approved conflict with the final exam time; if you do not meet that deadline, you may not be allowed to take a conflict exam, and if you are allowed, you will have your score decreased up to 15% as a penalty.
 I cannot give a conflict exam if you do not have a university-approved conflict.